 Instructions

-- Add Flour: Stir in the flour and cook for another minute, whisking constantly to form a roux.
+- Incorporating the flour: Whisk in the all-purpose flour and cook for about 1 minute, stirring constantly to form a roux which will help thicken the sauce evenly.

 Notes

-- Use freshly grated Parmesan for the best flavor and texture.
+- Use freshly grated Parmesan for best flavor impact.